FDlucifer/python-climb-learning-tutorial/README.md

  - Emojis in Python
  - Animating Statistical Data
  - Connect Python Scripts To Internet With Ngrok
+ - Conway's Game of Life
+ - Custom Color Maps in Matplotlib
  -

 ## 10 apps in Python with PySimpleGUI